 If you’ve separated, but have children together, be sure to track their medical expenses — even if you are not the custodial parent who can claim them as dependents.
 You may still be able to deduct your children’s medical expenses from your federal income taxes, as long as you are the one who is footing the bill.

 You can even claim your child’s medical expenses as a deduction if the other parent is the one who claims the child as a dependent.
-In that instance, each parent still can deduct whatever medical expenses that he or she actually paid [source: Perez].
+In that instance, each parent still can deduct whatever medical expenses he or she actually paid.
+Remember in order to be able to deduct medical expenses of any sort, your total for you and/or your child has to exceed 7.5 percent of your adjusted gross income.

 If you are paying for all or a portion of your child’s medical expenses, you can include them in your itemized medical expense deductions.
 There is a lengthy list of qualified medical expenses, so you’ll want to consult with a tax professional or peruse IRS information.
-Some of the most applicable include dental treatment, eyeglasses, insurance premiums (including health, life, dismemberment and more) and prescription drugs [source: IRS].
+Some of the most applicable include dental treatment, eyeglasses, insurance premiums (including health, life, dismemberment, and more), and prescription drugs.

 3. Understand Innocent Spouse Relief